Hypostatic model of personality: Variants and evolution: selves and dimensions

-Carl Rogers distinguishes between the real self (the person as she is), and the ideal self (the person as the world told her she ought to be).
+Carl Rogers distinguishes between the real self (the person as they are), and the ideal self (the person as the world told them they ought to be).
 Incongruence between these selves leads to feelings of anxiety.

 Facet theory asserts that social-behavioral concepts are multivariate, and therefore they could be better described in terms of their "facets" and dimensions rather than as undifferentiated wholes; this can also be done using multidimensional scaling.

 Hans Eysenck's three factor model of personality contains the independent dimensions of extraversion, neuroticism, and psychoticism; these different dimensions are caused by the properties of the brain, which themselves are the result of genetic factors.

-The Minnesota Multiphasic Personality Inventory uses ten clinical scales measuring dimensions whose development and correlations in an individual determine her pathological tendencies.
+The Minnesota Multiphasic Personality Inventory uses ten clinical scales measuring dimensions whose development and correlations in an individual determine their pathological tendencies.

 The Big Five model describes five personality dimensions that affect the whole behavior, with each dimension having several facets.

 The Diagnostic and Statistical Manual of Mental Disorders used an axial (dimensional) and categorical system of diagnosis.
 DSM-IV takes into account five dimensions: mental state, global personality, physical condition, environment, and global functioning of the person.